Konzerthaus Freiburg: Revision and planning phase

-Construction and opening: 1992–1996
+After a referendum, the planning phase was being heavily scrutinized by the public, and pressure was high to keep costs low.
+A final draft, released in 1991, reduced building space and gave the two lower floors to the hotel.
+Construction finally began in 1992.

 In May 1992, excavation for the underground parking lot underneath the concert hall began.

 On 28 June 1996, the concert hall was opened ceremoniously and handed over to the operator, the Freiburg Management and Marketing Association.

 Apart from the political dispute, the acoustic quality of the big hall was predominantly criticized.
 Not only the members of the Southwest German Radio Symphony Orchestra, who are frequent tenants, with 150 rehearsals per year, but also the Berlin Philharmonic, during their first guest appearance, complained about poor conditions.
 They mentioned that the musicians could not hear each other very well, because the sound escaped into the 14 m space above the stage.
 Even when the hall was empty, the acoustics were still hard to control.
 These kinds of problems are not uncommon in big concert halls shortly after their opening.
 For that reason, in 2001, after a testing phase of two years, thirty circular acoustic canvases, which can be adjusted in height, were installed at the ceiling above the stage area.
 Together with twelve mobile folding screens, they increased the investment by 800,000 DM (roughly 409,000 EUR) for the Freiburg Management and Marketing association.